PostHog/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

 ## Why are we doing this?

 PostHog has grown incredibly fast over the last three years.
+23,000 companies have signed up to PostHog.
 Last year, [we grew revenue 6x](https://posthog.com/blog/2022-review), we're default alive and will likely be profitable in 2023.

 One thing that hasn't grown much is the number of users using Kubernetes.
 We started offering our Kubernetes deployment, alongside a paid supported version, about 2 years ago.
 Over the last 6 months, we've realized that self-hosting a Kubernetes deployment does not serve either free users or our paid customers.